proteomicsyates/ProteinClusterQuant/README.md

 # ProteinClusterQuant

-*Protein Cluster Quant* PCQ is a Java software for the quantitative analysis of complex proteomics samples.
-It performs a network-based quantitation of the peptides.
+*Protein Cluster Quant* PCQ is a Java software for the analysis of complex proteomics samples (quantitative or not).
+It helps to reduce redundancy of peptide-to-protein relationship and to visualize the results in a bipartite network (Cytoscape).

+## Use cases:
+ - Working with NGS databases results in a very redundant MS dataset in which each peptide is mapped to numerous protein sequence entries (sequencing products).
+PCQ will help you to 1) visualize all the data in a bipartite network, removing all the redundancy of the peptide-to-protein associations, but not loosing any piece of information as other protein inference approaches do; 2) try to

 For a detailed description of the software, input files, intput parameters and outputs go to our **[wiki page](https://github.com/proteomicsyates/ProteinClusterQuant/wiki)**.